Grain Free Apple Carrot & Spice Vegan Blender Muffins

 Is it really Friday already?
 Someone, please tell me where this week went.
 I have been looking forward to the weekends so much lately because of the tennis group I joined.
 Playing hours and hours of tennis brings me nothing but joy!
 I’m glad I found something that I genuinely like and it makes staying active so easy.

 About two Thanksgivings ago, Kyle and I went down to Florida to visit his mom.
 We decided to play tennis in her neighborhood and I remember being a little nervous because I thought I was going to be so bad at it.
 See, my brother, he was a tennis star!
 He won so many awards in high school and even won at state.
-I was more of the theater kid.
+I was more of a theater kid.
 After we started playing, I was surprised at how “decent” I was at tennis.
 Since then, I’ve been so hooked.
 I watch videos on Youtube for advice, I’ve taken several lessons, joined different groups, played with my family, and now Kyle and I play multiple times a week.
 I guess what I’m trying to say is that I’m just really passionate and excited about the sport. 🙂

 And you’re probably wondering what this story has to do with muffins…